 Vesting benefit: Use the maturity proceeds to either Purchase immediate annuity or a single premium deferred pension plan.

-Death during the first 5 years of policy : Nominee will get Basic sum assured plus accrued guaranteed addition as lump sum or annuity or partly as lump sum and partly as annuity.
+Death during the first 5 years of policy: Nominee will get Basic sum assured plus accrued guaranteed addition as the lump sum or annuity or partly as the lump sum and partly as an annuity.

-Death after the first 5 years of policy : Nominee will get Basic sum assured plus accrued guaranteed additions plus simple reversionary and final additional bonus if any as lump sum or annuity or partly as lump sum and partly as annuity.
+Death after the first 5 years of policy: Nominee will get Basic sum assured plus accrued guaranteed additions plus simple reversionary and final additional bonus if any as the lump sum or annuity or partly as the lump sum and partly as an annuity.

 Discontinuation of Premium:

-Lets analyse the illustration of LIC New Jeevan Nidhi (from LIC website ) Click on the image to expand
+Let’s analyze the illustration of LIC New Jeevan Nidhi (from LIC website ) Click here to see the image